bohanhou14/gaze_gaps/examples/test-7.md

 **Label:**

+***Meta-Llama-3-8B-Instruct-finetuned:***
+  The cases of Kennedy v.
+Gibson, 8 Wall.
+498, 19 L. Ed.
+476; Carey v.
+McMillan, 289 F. 380; and Reagan v.
+Midland Packing Co., 8 F. (2d) 954, are not to the point.
+Kennedy v.
+Gibson was a suit by a receiver of an insolvent national bank, appointed under the national banking act of June 3, 1864,
+c.
+106, 13 Stat.
+99, to enforce the personal liability of some of the stockholders.
+Carey v.
+McMillan was a suit in equity by a receiver of the Midland Packing Company, appointed under the bankruptcy act of 1898, c.
+541, 30 Stat.
+544, to enforce the personal liability of the stock subscribers.
+Reagan v.
+Midland Packing Co. was a suit in equity by a trustee to enforce the personal liability of the stock subscribers.
+In each of these cases, the suit was brought by a receiver or trustee in his own name, and the court below dismissed the suit on the ground that it was not a proper case for equity jurisdiction.
+In the present case, the receiver is seeking to enforce the personal liability of the stock subscribers, not in his own name, but in the name of the corporation.
+The present suit is, therefore, not a suit by the receiver in his own name, but a suit by the corporation, and the cases of Kennedy v.
+Gibson, Carey v.
+McMillan, and Reagan v.
+Midland Packing Co. are not authority for the proposition that the present suit is not a proper case for equity jurisdiction.
+The case of St. Louis, Iron Mountain & Southern Ry.
+Co. v.
+McKnight, 244 U. S.
+368, 375, 37 S. Ct.
+38, 61 L. Ed.
+1223, is to the point, and is authority for the proposition that the liability of the stock subscribers is several and not joint.
+The case of Midland Packing Co. v.
+Hegnes, 179 F. 32, is also to the point, and is authority for the proposition that the liability of the stock subscribers is several and not joint.
+The case of Hall v.
+U. S. Ins.
+Co., 5 Gill, 484, is to the point, and is authority for the proposition that the court will not permit the defendant to speak after the trial has begun.
+The

+**Label:**

 **citations:** ['8 Wall.
 498', '19 L. Ed.
 476', '23 L. Ed.
 220', '38 S. Ct.
 38', '62 L. Ed.
 185', '179 F. 32']

 ***short_citations_0:*** 8 Wall.
 498